caseif/SBC/README.md

     multi-purpose format such as [NBT](http://wiki.vg/NBT).
 - Compress data
   - SBC is literally just a container format.
 The data chunk will be slightly larger than all input data.
-However, it should be trivial to run a data chunk through GZIP.
+However, it should be trivial to run a data chunk through `gzip`.
 - Your taxes

 ## Why?